victinifan360/Otakuru-Public-Licenses/Otakuru-Public-License-Level 4-Attribution+Personal Use+No Derivatives.md

-# Otakuru-Public License-Level 4 Attribution+Personal Use+Same license
+# Otakuru-Public License-Level 4 Attribution+Personal Use+No Derivatives

 Copyright © Alejo Fernandez.
 Anyone can apply for this free license for any purpose, and share this license document, but it cannot be modified unless otherwise indicated.